-Occurs when you terminate the contract of employment, with or without prior notice, due to the serious conduct of your employer and inability to continue work in an unsafe, intimidating, or discriminatory environment.
-Under The Unfair Dismissals Acts, 1977 to 2015 if you believe you have been unfairly dismissed or constructively dismissed you can bring a complaint to WRC within 6 months of the date of dismissal.
+Occurs when you terminate the contract of employment (i.e. you quit your job), with or without prior notice, but this was due to the serious conduct of your employer and inability to continue work in an unsafe, intimidating, or discriminatory environment, i.e. your employer's actions meant that you had no option but to resign from your job.

+As noted above, under The Unfair Dismissals Acts, 1977 to 2015 if you believe you have been unfairly dismissed or constructively dismissed you can bring a complaint to WRC within 6 months of the date of dismissal.